qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

   Contents) or a filename (if the corresponding layer is not opened, it will be opened but not added to the map canvas).
 If you have an instance of a QGIS object representing the layer, you can also pass it as parameter.
-If the input is optional and you do not want to use any data object, just don't include it in the dictionary.
+If the input is optional and you do not want to use any data object, use ``None``.
 * Selection.
 If an algorithm has a selection parameter, the value of that parameter should be entered using an integer value.
 To know the available options, you can use the ``algorithmHelp()`` command, as above.